 ABAC Pre-Vetting Service

-Lodge a pre-vetting application here
+Lodge a pre-vetting request here

 The ABAC Pre-vetting Service provides confidential advice to alcohol marketers on whether proposed alcohol marketing communications (including packaging) comply with the ABAC Code.
 The service is offered on a 'user pays' basis.

 Pre-vetters approve, reject or suggest modification to material submitted to them for pre-vetting.

 Pre-vetting approval provides some level of assurance, but no guarantee, against the possibility (and costs) of products or marketing being later ordered out of the marketplace – via the independent ABAC complaint processes.
 The assessment of proposed material against any standards, including the ABAC will necessarily involve a subjective judgment by an individual pre-vetter and as such the ABAC Adjudication Panel may occasionally have a different view and uphold a complaint against material which has been pre-vetted.

 To encourage the frank exchange of views within the Service, any opinion expressed by a pre-vetter in respect to a matter which is submitted for pre-vetting is confidential to the advertising agency/advertiser, the pre-vetters, ABAC executive officer and the representative of their respective industry association (if any).

 The ABAC Pre-vetting Service is available to any alcohol marketer (signatory or non-signatory) and everyone who uses the service must be familiar with the ABAC Pre-vetting Service Guide and ABAC Rules & Procedures.
 For example, ABAC signatories are committed to pre-vetting all of their television, radio, cinema and outdoor marketing.